Restorative Dentistry – West Palm Beach, FL

 Wisdom Tooth Extractions

 The third molars, more commonly known as the wisdom teeth, usually start to come in around the ages of 17-25.
 For most people, this can lead to problems because they simply don’t have enough room in their mouth for these teeth, which can lead to pain, crowding, and even an infection.
-We’ll keep an eye on your wisdom teeth so that we can extract them before they cause you any problems, and when it’s time for them to come out, we can handle the procedure right here in our office.
+We’ll keep an eye on your wisdom teeth so that we can extract them before they cause you any problems, and when it’s time for them to come out, we can handle the procedure right here in our dental office.

 In order to replace missing teeth with dental implants, a patient needs to have an adequate amount of healthy jawbone.
 If the jaw isn’t strong enough as is, we can use a bone graft to fortify it so that implants can be safely and securely placed.
-Unlike most local practices, I won’t need to send you to a specialist to perform this procedure-- as my training allows me to make the process of rebuilding your smile as smooth and simple as possible.
+Unlike most local dental offices, I won’t need to send you to a specialist to perform this procedure-- as my training allows me to make the process of rebuilding your smile as smooth and simple as possible.

 For someone who has suffered an oral injury or hasn’t been to the dentist for many years, they may be able to benefit from reconstructive dentistry.
 This usually involves performing multiple procedures in order to address a variety of dental problems.
-These kinds of cases tend to require more planning and coordination than normal, but you can rely on our office to handle your entire reconstruction from start to finish.
+These kinds of cases tend to require more planning and coordination than normal, but you can rely on our dental office to handle your entire reconstruction from start to finish.
 No matter what condition your teeth may be in now, you can trust that I will always be able to help you.

 If you’re dealing with decayed, chipped, cracked, or broken teeth every day, you no longer need to!
 No matter your situation you can trust that we'll always be able to repair your smile.
-To start getting your complete smile back, simply contact our office today for an appointment.
+To start getting your complete smile back, simply contact our dental office today for an appointment.